jerrymccjr/Azure-Creating-Tenant-Account-Subscription-and-Resource-Groups/README.md

 - Computer with Internet connection
 - Credit card (required even for free Azure credits)

 <h2>Installation Steps</h2>

 <p>
 <img src="https://i.imgur.com/ljTjwHe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Before we dive into specifics, the graphic above illustrates the Tenant/Subscription/Resource Group structure within Microsoft Azure.
 A Tenant account in  Azure is your organization's master account encompassing all services and billing.
-You, as a Tenant, can have multiple Subscriptions, which is primarily a way to segregate billing into, for example, different departments.
-Within each Subscription, multiple Resource Groups can be created to house the various Azure services your organization may require.
+A Tenant can have multiple Subscriptions, which is primarily a way to segregate billing into, for example, different departments.
+Within each Subscription, multiple Resource Groups can be created to house or compartmentalize the various Azure services your organization may require.
 </p>
 <br />